chanchanngann/aws-snowflake-privatelink/README.md

 ```

 ### Problem(s)
-**Issue**: I failed to access Snowflake internal stage from the private endpoint, encounting timeout error.
+**Issue**: I failed to upload file to Snowflake internal stage using private endpoint (PrivateLink), encounting timeout error.

-**Solution**: As a prerequisite, you need to enable PrivateLink support of internal stage in Snowflake.
+**Solution**: As a prerequisite, I need to enable PrivateLink support of internal stage in Snowflake.
 Execute the following commands:

 ```
 USE ROLE ACCOUNTADMIN;